RayyanZaid/GoogleCSR-Project/README.md

 [✔️] Finish Live Results display <br>

-[] Create a system to train all 650 games
+[✔️] Create a system to train all 650 games

 [] Train the model

 [] Analyze results
+  [] Not getting good results, need to use polar coordinates with respect to target court

 [] Document in research paper <br>